 The Lighthouse Bali

 Our programs are aligned with the Balinese philosophy of “Tri Hita Karana”, which brings together the realms of the spirit, the human world and nature.
-We provide a balanced program of recovery that addresses the three facets of the clients’ illness – body, mind and spirit.
-Clients receive medical treatment, individual counseling sessions, educational programs, wellness programs and recreational activities.
-Our qualified counselors and support staff members come with years of experience in the field of chemical dependency and alcohol treatment.
+We provide a balanced program of recovery where you will receive medical treatment, individual counseling sessions, educational programs, wellness programs and recreational activities.
+Our qualified therapists and international peer counselors come with years of experience in the field of chemical dependency and alcohol treatment.

 Who We Are

-At The Lighthouse Bali, our mission is to help those afflicted with alcoholism and chemical dependency to understand and embrace a new (clean) way of life.
-We aim to achieve this by providing a comfortable, serene environment, through which our client-centered program enables self-respect, acceptance, and personal responsibility.
+At The Lighthouse Bali, our mission as a holistic rehab, is to help those affected by alcoholism and chemical dependency to understand and embrace a new way of life.
+We aim to achieve this by providing a comfortable, caring and serene environment, through which our tailored program enables you to develop self-respect, acceptance and personal responsibility.
 We want to help you discover a new journey and a fulfilling life through recovery.

-We offer not only private recovery treatment programs, but we also participate in community outreach programs, providing educational workshops that detail the realities of alcoholism and substance abuse within Indonesia.
+We not only offer private holistic rehab and recovery treatment programs, but we also participate in community outreach programs, providing educational workshops that detail the realities of alcoholism and substance abuse within Bali and Indonesia.

-We work closely with local non-profit organizations, community associations, social groups and others in an effort to reach as many people as possible (both local and international).
+We work closely with local non-profit organizations, community associations, social groups and others in an effort to reach as many people as possible both domestically as well as internationally.

 The Lighthouse Bali is privileged and honored to work not only with alcoholics and addicts, but also with family members, providing programs and services to those who are willing.
-Research shows that with proper treatment and support, lasting family recovery has become a reality for millions of people around the world!
+Research shows that with proper treatment and support, lasting family recovery has become a reality for millions of people worldwide.

 Enjoying an international network of professionals, we are also pleased to refer those clients who seek a group treatment facility experience an introduction to primary care treatment centers.
 We only refer to centers we have personal experience with and know to be professional with a high success rate.

 Here at The Lighthouse Bali, we are firm believers that alcoholism and drug addiction fall under the category of “disease” rather than disability; it is not a failure of will-power or strength of character.
-With this in mind, we believe the most effective way to manage the disease of addiction is to treat it as healthcare issue which enables us to create a healing environment for you.
+As a holistic rehab, we believe the most effective way to manage addiction is to treat it as healthcare issue which enables us to create a healing environment for you.

 What is a disease?